Google may decide to charge for Google My Business listings

 Here are more screen grabs of the various services and packages that may be included in this monthly fee:

 Why we should care.
-Obviously when anything goes from free to paid, the additional cost is something one would have to make room for in their budget or decide to go without.
-Google launched this service for free because they relied on third-party providers to give them local data.
+Obviously, when anything goes from free to paid, the additional cost is something one would have to make room for in their budget or decide to go without.
+Google launched this service for free because it relied on third-party providers to give them local data.
 That data was often out of date or incorrect, thus Google needed to get on top of this problem, so Google provided a method for businesses to update their own information.
 Now that this service has become a requirement for most businesses, maybe Google feels it can charge for it and get away with doing so now?

 Of course, if Google added a fee to Google My Business that it would be a nice revenue source for Google.
 However, this method of charging for search results like this is not how Google has typically monetized their search results.
 Typically they monetize for search ads, not simply being listed in the search results.
 This would somewhat change that model and it may make things complicated within Google’s internal ethics to support.